walrusWebDev/wp-dev-habit/readme.txt

 = Is this plugin free? =

-Yes, WP DevHabit is free and open-source under the GPLv2 (or later) license.
+Yes, Daily Dev Habit is free and open-source under the GPLv2 (or later) license.

 == Screenshots ==